 The top seed of that group will have choice of machine in the first match.
 The next highest seed will replace the player eliminated and have choice of the machine after that.
 Once down to a group of four (4), the winner of each round will have choice of machine.

-Streaming and equipment is sponsored by Level One Bar + Arcade.
+Streaming and equipment is sponsored by SDTMpinball.
 Streaming rights will go to SDTMpinball and the streaming director/commentator will be Erik Wurtenberger.
 We will have one camera rig available to potentially switch between four (4) games.
 The rigs/cameras will not be placed on the machine at any point in time.

 Finals: Due to the style of the finals, the rigs will follow each match.
 2-3 Minutes in between each round, the rig will be moved and adjusted to the selected machine.

 The tournament will always take precedence over any stream, and our streaming director will take into consideration anyone’s request to be off stream if an issue occurs.

 Most rules governing malfunctions and rulings are from the IFPA/PAPA ruleset.
 The specific rules below supersede the IFPA/PAPA ruleset.
 For the official ruleset from IFPA follow this link: https://www.ifpapinball.com/rules/